A European consortium of cultural organizations, coordinated by CIANT in Prague, asked Waag to transfer its working practices in its Academy model.

-The main objective of the project is to work together in order to transfer and adopt elements of Waag Society’s Academy model.
+The main objective of the project is to work together in order to transfer and adopt elements of Waag’s Academy model.
 The consortium is composed of VET providers, creative sector operators and SMEs with compatible training experience as well as innovation needs.
 The specific objectives will be to transfer, localize and pilot-test selected training modules and learning tools.

-Waag Society transfers knowledge, methodologies and lessons learned in the form of modules on its projects on education and heritage, the Future of Arts and Science collaboration, Exergaming and PhDO.
+Waag transfers knowledge, methodologies and lessons learned in the form of modules on its projects on education and heritage, the Future of Arts and Science collaboration, Exergaming and PhDO.

 Within the project, e-books on Intercultural management experience, Interdisciplinary approach benefits and Transfer of Innovation will be developed and published.